-China to further relax curbs on foreign investment
+China to relax further curbs on foreign investment

-BEIJING China on Wednesday removed the number of restricted items for foreign investment by about a third, allowing more access into its services, manufacturing and mining sectors.
+BEIJING China on Wednesday relaxed restrictions on foreign investment, removing 30 entries from a list to allow more access into its services, manufacturing and mining sectors.

-In new guidelines jointly issued by the National Development and Reform Commission and Ministry of Commerce, the government removed 30 restricted items compared with the 2015 version, leaving 63 on the list.
+In new guidelines jointly issued by the National Development and Reform Commission and Ministry of Commerce, the government cut the restricted items by about a third, leaving 63 items still restricted, or off-limits to foreign investment.

-Restrictions lifted in the manufacturing sector include those for rail transportation equipment, motorcycles, edible fats and oils, and fuel ethanol, according to the statement.
+The entries dropped from the list in manufacturing include rail transportation equipment, motorcycles, edible fats and oils, and fuel ethanol.

+China, which requires foreign automakers to form joint ventures to manufacture domestically, also made an exception to a cap of two joint ventures per foreign automaker if a new JV company is going to make pure electric vehicles.

+That follows state planner approval last month for Volkswagen AG to form a third JV with JAC Motors for making electric cars.

 China will also lift restrictions on foreign investment in unconventional oil and gas development, including shale oil, oil sands and shale gas.